Ayush1-jpg/Ecommerce-Sales-SQL-Analysis/README.md

 Integrate with Power BI for visualization

-Include real dataset or sample data for better reproducibility
+Include dataset for better reproducibility